 Finding the Best Places to Retire Since 2006!

-Overview: Tiny, remote Everglades City (also just called Everglades) is next to Chokoloskee Bay in southwestern Florida.
-It is across the water from the northern end of the Ten Thousand Islands and is surrounded by old growth cypress stands.
+Tiny, remote Everglades City (also just called Everglades) is next to Chokoloskee Bay in southwestern Florida.
+It is across the water from the northern end of the Ten Thousand Islands and is nestled against old growth cypress stands.

-Housing, while not plentiful, is a mix of stilt homes, bungalows and Florida crackers.
+Housing, while not plentiful, is a mix of stilt homes, bungalows, manufactured homes and Florida crackers.
 With the 729,000-acre Big Cypress National Preserve next door, the area is home to agile alligators, endangered panthers and a variey of birds species, including osprey, snowy egrets and moorhens.

 Percentage of Population Age 45 or Better: 65%

 Cost of Living: 12% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 60s and 70s.
 On average, the area receives 53 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No. The nearest hospital that accepts Medicare patients is 30 miles away in Naples.
 Everglades Health Center, part of Community Health of South Florida, provides primary care and has free prescription delivery.

 At Least One Hospital Accredited by Joint Commission?
 No. The nearest accredited hospital is 30 miles away in Naples.